Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For postsecondary political science professors, six of seven sources had data (only Anthropic was missing) and exposure signals were split: Microsoft rated AI exposure High while Will Robots Take My Job rated it Low, pulling confidence to Medium.
-A Low demand outlook from BLS weighed the score down, leaving this career "Somewhat Resilient."
+For postsecondary political science professors, six of seven sources had data, with Anthropic missing.
+AI exposure was split: Microsoft rated it high while Will Robots Take My Job rated it low, pulling confidence to medium.
+A low employer demand outlook weighed the score down, keeping this career at a modest 43.1% and labeled "Somewhat Resilient."

 AI Resilience Report forPolitical Science Teachers, Postsecondary